elibroftw/modern-desktop-app-template/README.md

 Tauri and ReactJS boilerplate for a modern desktop application.
 Not a project nor a substitute tutorial for my video tutorials.
 I didn't use yew (wasm) since its component libraries are not to the calibre of existing ReactJS component libraries.

+TODO: make this template into a downloadable one

 ## Instructions

 1. Follow only the Tauri [prerequisites](https://tauri.studio/docs/getting-started/prerequisites)